RatneshChauhan/springboot-angular-crud/UI/README.md

 How to get it
 =================
-You can get editable data table via npm by running the following command to add it as a new dependency to your package.json file and import it in your module
+You can get inline editable data table via npm by running the following command to add it as a new dependency to your package.json file and import it in your module

-<pre>npm install angular-editable-table</pre>
+<pre>npm install angular-inline-editable-table</pre>

-<code>import { EditableTableModule } from 'angular-editable-table'
+<code>import { EditableTableModule } from 'angular-inline-editable-table'

 @NgModule( {
   imports: [